-CAS 426 BROADCAST PROGRAMMING
+CAS 426 BROADCAST PROGRAMMING Two credit hours

 Prerequisite: CAS 126 and Junior or Senior status

 This course examines current television and radio programming principles, practices and strategies including examination of multidimensional and bimodal appeals, scheduling tactics and rationales, and program evaluation and restraints.
 New trends and developments in the industry also are given attention.
 Offered in alternate years.